Krazete/ailog/SUPPLEMENTARY.md

 ## Return

 From October 2019 on, she seemed to have actually returned to YouTube.
 Often appearing alongside Love-chan and AI-pii, nobody could reasonably argue that these new videos were months-old recordings.
-The appearances weren't as frequent as they were before (she used to upload almost daily to both channels), but she was back.
+Although her appearances weren't as frequent as they were before (she used to upload almost daily to both channels), she was back.

 This is where the replacement rumor should've ended.